Overview of conjoint programmes

 Courses and points

-A bachelors is normally 8 courses per year.
-A conjoint is normally take 9 courses per year.
+A bachelors is normally eight courses per year.
+A conjoint is normally nine courses per year.
 A 3-year bachelors degree consists of 24 courses (360 points).
 A BA/BSc conjoint, for example, consists of 36 courses (540 points).
 That’s 17 courses (255 points) on each side of the conjoint plus one course from General Education and one elective course.
 The number of points required to complete the conjoint programme depends on the particular conjoint combination.

 Majors and double majors